NEW YORK (AP) - As the Yankees resumed contract talks with Derek Jeter, another All-Star shortstop finalized a huge deal.

 Tulowitzki's contract trails two of Alex Rodriguez's deals ($275 million and $252 million) and agreements for Jeter ($189 million), Joe Mauer ($184 million), Mark Teixeira ($180 million), CC Sabathia ($161 million) and Manny Ramirez ($160 million).

-New York has offered Jeter a $45 million, three-year contract, and the All-Star shortstop has not made a formal proposal.
+New York offered Jeter a $45 million, three-year contract at the start of negotiations.
+Going into Tuesday, Jeter had not made a formal proposal.

-Close has suggested a contract averaging about $23 million for four or five seasons, the baseball official said, but the numbers were suggested loosely by Close and should not be interpreted as a precise request.
+Before Tuesday, Close had suggested a contract averaging about $23 million for four or five seasons, the baseball official said, but the numbers were suggested loosely by Close and should not be interpreted as a precise request.

 "I have nothing bad to say about the Giants," Uribe said through a translator during a conference call.
 "I was very happy with how the fans treated me and how the Giants treated me.
 As far as leaving, I have no control over the teams I play for."